fooplugins/foogallery-client-side/src/core/README.md

 ## Border Styles

 The FooGallery Core CSS & JS provides some built in border styles for the thumbnails in the various galleries.
-These CSS classes must be applied to the `foogallery-container` element and the thumbnails must have the CSS class `foogallery-thumb` applied to them.
+These CSS classes must be applied to the `foogallery` element and the thumbnails must have the CSS class `fg-thumb` applied to them.

 - `border-style-rounded`
 - `border-style-square-white`